sharanchetan/xts-api-client/docs/getting-started.md

 ## __Steps to use the Package__

 * Here's an example code block that loads API credentials from environment variables and uses them to log in to a MarketData API.
-It has been explained in subsequest steps.
+It has been explained in subsequent steps.

 ```
 import os